Monday, December 27, 2021

 In the novel, the heroine - in her shock and confusion - initially goes along with her family's plan.
 But as she comes to know and love Persimmon Hollow and its people, she undergoes a change of heart.
 She starts thinking about keeping her baby.
 And of adopting an oprhan.
 Things get even more complicated when she grows close to a visiting archaeologist who is unaware of her pregnancy until she physically can't hide it anymore.

 The novel is a historical romance, so you know it has a happy ending.
-The love, faith, and community found in the fictional town of Persimmon Hollow surround the heroine and help her find a new path in life.
+The love, faith and community found in the fictional town of Persimmon Hollow surround the heroine and help her find a new path in life.
+She finds a new family and reconciles with her relatives.

 As with current events, real-life history can be harsh in what it reveals.
 I like to help modern readers understand how life was lived back then.
 But I also like to offer a warm respite from day-to-day difficulties.
 A way to relax into another time and place and find joy along the way.
-I hope you enjoy!
+I hope you enjoy the book!

 Sunday, November 28, 2021